UNK Quick Links

 Partnerships with K-12 schools

 UNK has a formal partnership relationship with Kearney Public Schools, which involves K-12 educators and administrators in the preparation of future teachers through guided practice in extensive field experiences.
 The goals of this partnership are to: strengthen K-12 student academic achievement; strengthen preparation of future teachers; provide professional development for K-16 educators; and, study the effectiveness of partnership efforts.
-UNK is developing a network of 35 partner schools from 15 school districts that will become formalized Fall 2001.
+UNK developed a network of 34 partner schools from 15 school districts that became formalized Fall 2001.

 UNK teacher and professional education programs are accredited by the National Council for Accreditation of Teacher Education (NCATE), Council on Academic Accreditation in Audiology and Speech-Language Pathology, Council for Accreditation of Counseling and Related Educational Programs (CACREP), National Association of School Psychologists (NASP), and National Association of Schools of Music (NASM).
 The North Central Association accredits the University of Nebraska at Kearney.

 Unique information about the UNK teacher education program:

 The University of Nebraska at Kearney has a 96-year tradition of preparing teachers, school counselors, school psychologists, speech pathologists and administrators.
 Teacher preparation has been a primary mission of UNK since inception and the institution continues to graduate more education professionals than any other major.
 With a focus on scholarly teaching, faculty value teacher/student relationships and continually assess and evaluate teaching/learning practices.
 A renewed model of undergraduate teacher education began Fall 2001.